 How can you fix what’s wrong if you don’t know what’s wrong?
 So make hearing and sharing bad news — something which seems painful at first — a wonderful and rewarded thing.
 Every company has something wrong and every time someone shares that something broken, the company gets just a little bit better.
 Borrowing from the continual improvement concept most famously used by Toyota, we called this process a “kaizen!”

 It becomes stunningly disarming to give this perpetual pursuit of perfection a name: No matter how hard our colleagues had worked, or how well we had done, we always were able to say “what’s the kaizen moment here” so no one would have their feelings hurt when we sought a better way.
 It allowed us to be excited about being better always, and at every single moment in the company do more for customers and stand out in the marketplace.

 A company that is truly grateful to the people in all of the constituencies it works with — investors, customers, partners, each other — will almost always be a great company and a great place to work.
 Honestly, with the things people achieve in disruptive tech companies, it shouldn’t be hard to find things to thank people for.
 Teach your company to value and respect the people that you work with.

 Along these lines, it’s clearly important to respect customers too.
 Everyone knows intellectually that if their customers don’t succeed, their business will fail.
 But have they really put that into practice as part of their culture?
-There’s a lot of literature out there about putting your employees first (the way Southwest Airlines did), as a way to take care of your customers.
+There’s a lot of literature out there about putting your employees first, as a way to take care of your customers.
 But which comes first?
 I think it’s an irrelevant debate.
 The key is that customer and employees are at the heart of everything, and without treating both with accountability and care, you can forget about building a great, lasting company.